itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 * There are two points of view when conducting a test:

-  * The testee is is being tested.
+  * The testee who is being tested.

-  * The tester is carrying out or designing the test.
+  * The tester who is carrying out or designing the test.

 ## Precision